G37SYS73M/Modified-Risk-Based-Severity-Matrix/README.md

 ### 2. Detectability

-This dimension captures how effectively the activity was observed or responded to by the organization’s **defensive capabilities** (e.g., SOC, EDR, SIEM).
+This dimension captures how effectively the organization’s **defensive capabilities** (e.g., SOC, EDR, SIEM) observed or responded to the activity.

 | Detection Level | Description |
 |------------------|-------------|